pona-la/lipu-sona/pages/tokipona/index.md

 their own phrases or rephrase them completely (which, as mentioned before, is part of the language's idea).

+Speaking of context, toki pona is a very context-sensitive language.
+Different people may describe the same basic ideas or things in completely different ways.
+This is also part of the language's idea.
+Even some of the rules of the language are also interpreted differently by different people, whether depending on what their native language is or their opinions on what's the best way to communicate something.

 In addition, toki pona is also designed to be easy to use regardless of one's native language.
 The sounds and syllable structure used in toki pona are distinct from one another and common across many languages, whereas the